 If you have a tight budget, we recommend the Canon PIXMA MG3620.
 It's a basic all-in-one inkjet printer with a flatbed scanner, Wi-Fi and USB connectivity, and a two-cartridge system.
 However, it's still one of the best Canon printers and still produces good-quality documents and photos, so if you're only looking for a printer for the occasional one-off project, this printer can get the job done without costing you too much.
 The scanner also produces high-quality scans; it just doesn't have an automatic feeder or fax functionality.

-The main downside of this printer is its page yield; its cartridges only last for around 200 black and color prints, meaning you'll have to replace them often.
-Maintenance cost isn't a problem because the ink cartridges are cheap; it's more inconvenient because it requires a lot of maintenance, and you may need to interrupt print jobs to change the cartridges.
-Also, since it uses a tri-color cartridge, you have to replace the entire cartridge if only a single color runs out, which is wasteful.
+The main downside of this printer is its page yield.
+Like most cheap printers, its two ink cartridges don't yield very many prints.
+So if you have high-volume printing to do, this printer isn't the best choice as it requires a lot of maintenance, and you may need to interrupt print jobs to change the cartridges.
+If you print a lot of photos, this printer has another downside: it uses a tri-color cartridge, so you'll have to replace the entire cartridge if only a single color runs out.
 Again, it's a good option if you only print once in a blue moon, but if you print often, it's better to get a printer with better page yields, like the Canon PIXMA G7020.

 Brother and Canon are both major printer manufacturers that offer a wide variety of printers.
 Canon is generally better for photo printing quality, and they also have a wider range of professional and portable photo printers.
 Canon generally makes better color laser printers, but Brother usually makes better monochrome ones.
 You can see our recommendations for the best Brother printers.